 For mixed-brand sourcing, keep the model list in one message instead of splitting by manufacturer.
 That allows the quotation path to stay readable and helps the supplier verify series relationships, compatibility notes, and commercial timing in one pass.

+Buyers can begin from the industrial automation product catalog, narrow by brand, or send the model list through the request a quote page.
 For DRIVEKNMS, the best RFQ format is simple: model, quantity, condition requirement, delivery country, and urgency.
 That keeps the follow-up practical and reduces back-and-forth before the first commercial response.